SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/CaseStudyOne/CaseStudyOne.md

-open## Most of Spec20 in one example
+## Most of Spec20 in one example
 @chacasestudyone

+status: ready for review

 In this chapter we will guide you over the building of a simple but not trivial application to manage films as shown in Figure *@FullApp@*.